 “A common sentiment among those interviewed was that the market lacked a true conference center with modern amenities and aesthetics to serve not only the university but community groups,” the report states.

-Among the potential downsides identified by the study:• Competition with local hoteliers who could oppose the hotel/conference center project.
+Among the potential downsides identified by the study:

 The study proposes an upper-midscale hotel such as a Hilton Garden Inn, Courtyard by Marriott, or Hampton Inn & Suites because of limited choices locally for higher-end lodgings.

 “According to interviewees, the hotel market in the city is very strong; development of a 120-room property wouldn’t ‘kill’ the off-campus market, though hoteliers would likely be significantly opposed to the idea,” the report says.

 The study identifies larger hotel operations in the area — Embassy Suites and Madonna Inn — with space for conferences and expositions that might be most affected by a Cal Poly hotel/conference center.

 Nipool Patel, owner of the 77-bed Comfort Inn & Suites, said he thinks Cal Poly’s concept could play a complementary role to the local hotel industry.